Maneet Chauhan – Alumni Bio

 Location: New York, New York

 Best known as one of the panel of judges on the award-winning Food Network program, Chopped, Maneet Chauhan’s energy and creativity, combined with polished culinary skills and the courage to follow her passion, have proven to be the right ingredients for success.
-In September 2014, Maneet partnered with North Gulch Hospitality owners Moni Advani, London Parfitt, and Austin Ratliff to open her first restaurant, Chauhan Ale & Masala House, a microbrewery and gastropub with Indian influences, in Nashville, TN.
+On November 30, 2018, Maneet opened Chaatable in the Sylvan Heights section of Nashville.
+The project has been a passion project for Maneet and her husband Vivek Deora and is based on the regional street food throughout India.
+In September 2014, Maneet opened her first restaurant, Chauhan Ale & Masala House, a microbrewery and gastropub with Indian influences, in Nashville, TN.
 “From the moment I stepped foot in the Music City I’ve had a love affair with the people and the burgeoning culinary scene,” she says.
 For the position of chef de cuisine Maneet chose fellow alumni Vasisht Ramasubramanian ’10 who previously worked at Jean-Georges Vongrichten’s ABC Kitchen and ABC Cocina.

 Her first cookbook, Flavors of My World, A Culinary Tour Through 25 Countries, was co-written with Doug Singer ’03 and released on May 1, 2013.